John Arthur (cricketer)

 John Lake Allen Arthur (7 April 1847 – 26 April 1877) was a first-class cricketer who played for Tasmania from 1866 to 1875.

+Arthur was born in Longford.
+One of his uncles was Thomas Reibey, Premier of Tasmania in the 1870s.
+He was educated at Launceston Grammar School and at The Hutchins School in Hobart.

-He was an opening batsman and a roundarm bowler, which was the more common form of bowling at the time.
-Arthur represented Tasmania in three first-class matches, and a single game for a Rest of Australia side in 1872/73.
-Despite not normally playing as a wicket-keeper and never taking a single first-class catch, he effected one stumping keeping wicket in his first first-class match.
-In the same match in 1868–69 he captained the Tasmanian side, although the match was lost and Tasmania were bowled out for just 18 in the first innings.
+An opening batsman and a roundarm bowler, which was the more common form of bowling at the time, Arthur represented Tasmania in three first-class matches, and a single game for a Rest of Australia side in 1872/73.
+Despite not normally playing as a wicket-keeper, he effected one stumping keeping wicket against Victoria in his first first-class match.
+In 1868–69, also against Victoria, he captained the Tasmanian side, top-scoring with 43 in the second innings after Tasmania were bowled out for 18 in the first innings.

-He was invited to take part in the Australians' 1878 tour of England, but two days after receiving the letter of invitation he died suddenly in his hometown of Longford on 26 April 1877, aged 30 years and 19 days.
+Arthur was invited to take part in the Australians' 1878 tour of England, but two days after receiving the letter of invitation he died at home in Longford on 26 April 1877, aged 30 years and 19 days.
+He had been ill for a short time and succumbed to pleurisy.